OUR PROGRAMS

 A group focusing on making meaningful connections to gain coping skills and self-awareness.

-The Anxiety Group is designed to be a safe, welcoming and less clinical experience for youth ages 13- 24.
+The Anxiety Group is designed to be a safe and welcoming experience for youth ages 13- 19.

 The group provides a learning experience for youth to make meaningful connections not only to other youth experiencing anxiety but also connections within themselves when it comes to their own coping skills and self awareness.